 The Alpha Association’s Graduate Scholarship Program

-Since 1993, when Phi Beta Kappa, Alpha Association of Colorado, was created, we have awarded a total of $94,500 under our competitive scholarship program to help PBK initiates begin or continue graduate school.
+Since 1993, when Phi Beta Kappa, Alpha Association of Colorado, was created, we have awarded a total of $100,000 under our competitive scholarship program to help PBK initiates begin or continue graduate school.
 The purpose of the scholarships is to further the pursuit of knowledge and academic excellence.
-The 2023 awards will offer two scholarships — one for $3,500 and one for $2,000.

 Who May Apply